 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- HNC Social Sciences with A in the Graded Unit.
+College HNC: Social Sciences with A in graded units.

-- HND Social Sciences with AAB in the Graded Units
+College HND: Social Sciences with AAB in graded units.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.

 Please note: if you are from a majority English speaking country, you may not be required to provide further proof of your English Language proficiency.